bendgk/musical-fiesta/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+Elevator
+ElevatorManager
+Person

 Name each interface or class and briefly describe its function or purpose.
+Elevator - contains the current floor it's on and it's direction ElevatorManager - Acts as a way to keep track of all the elevators Person - contains the floor the person is on, which floor they need to go to, as well as a priority.

 ## Edit and Submit this file and any figures referenced by this document.